-The Triangle in a Square quilt block (aka 'Spikey and Peak') is most often used as a unit in other blocks like the 54-40 or Fight quilt block.
+The Triangle in a Square quilt block (aka 'Peaky and Spike') is most often used as a unit in other blocks, like the 54-40 or Fight quilt block.

 Choose the finished size and cut as instructed below.

-**Layer the Fabric #2 rectangles right sides together.
+Layer the Fabric #2 rectangles right sides together before cutting.

 If you have a difficult time 'eyeballing' the 1/4" seam allowance, then mark it on the paper pattern as shown below.
 (That line is drawn with a red Micron pen but you can use pencil, too.)